Five Things a Physical Therapist Can Do for You

 In another study, physical therapy as a first treatment strategy resulted in 72 percent fewer costs for the patient within the first year.
 Patients were less likely to receive surgery and injections, and they made fewer specialists and emergency department visits within a year of primary consultation.2

-You can determine your need for physical therapy and choose which physical therapist you want to help manage your care before seeing a doctor.
-Whether you have neck pain from sleeping wrong, lower back pain from gardening, an ankle sprain or tennis elbow, our experts can create a plan of care specific to you and your rehabilitation goals.
+Whether you have neck pain from sleeping badly, lower back pain from gardening, an ankle sprain or tennis elbow, our team of experts can create a plan of care specific to you and your rehabilitation goals.

 Our licensed physical therapists will work directly with you to get you on the road to recovery.
 Contact a center near you today to request a complimentary consultation and experience the power of physical therapy.